-Rehabilitation & Fitness
+Rehabilitation and Fitness

+All veterinary patients benefit from rehabilitation.
 However, substantial benefits may be gained with rehabilitation for animals with the following conditions:

 - Post orthopedic surgery

 - Non-operable orthopedic conditions (conditions in which surgery may be avoided or delayed, such as grade I-II MPL, early partial CCL rupture, hip dysplasia, elbow dysplasia)

 - Chronic, non-healing wound

 - Geriatric animals

 - Canine athletes